Fjollsfinn/app-tutorial/README.md

 # app-tutorial

-A React lib that can help you with creating a simple tutorial for your web application.
+A React library that can help you with creating a simple tutorial for your web application.